Greene rebuffs Jan. 6 criticism during tense hearing - NewsBreak

 “You’re using CNN and they’ve chopped up my words so many times, they’ve lied about me so many times,” Greene said.

-“You sound like you have as many conspiracies as QAnon at this point,” she added, referring to the conspiracy theory holding that the government is controlled by a “deep state” of globalist pedophiles who are working against Trump.McCarthy’s future hangs in limbo as Washington awaits Trump response
+“You sound like you have as many conspiracies as QAnon at this point,” she added, referring to the conspiracy theory holding that the government is controlled by a “deep state” of globalist pedophiles who are working against Trump.Man shot in Takoma Park

 Andrew Celli, a lawyer for the challengers, followed up by asking whether she believes in QAnon.
 Greene replied: “No, I did not say that I believe in QAnon.”